henrywu2019/BentoML/docs/source/concepts.rst

 **Set labels for deployments**

 Currently, CLI is the only way to set labels for deployments.
-In the upcoming release, BentoML provides alternative ways to set and update labels.
+In the upcoming release, Kappa provides alternative ways to set and update labels.

 .. code-block:: bash